-The offense is king in Madden 19, just as it has been for countless years now in the Madden franchise.
-In this Madden 19 offensive money plays guide, we'll be walking you through a complete list of the very best Madden 19 offensive plays that we've uncovered so far in our total time with the game, that are guaranteed to get you yardage no matter what situation you're in.
+The offense is everything in Madden 19, and the game is becoming more skewed towards the offensive side of the ball with each passing year.
+In this Madden 19 offensive money plays guide, we'll be walking you through the best Madden 19 money plays that we've uncovered so far in the game, listing them out by formation.

 But if you instead need help with any additional areas of this iteration of Madden, you’ll want to head over to our Madden 19 guides hub.
 It’s in this page that you can find all the fundamental beginner’s tips and tricks for the core passing and running mechanics of the game, and much more.

 In the guide below, you can find all the offensive money plays that we've found in Madden 19.
 We'll be breaking out the guide and sectioning it by formation, so you know what the best plays are for each formation.

 Madden 19 I Form Money Plays

 - I Form: Close Flex Stretch - An excellent running play, provided you can stay slightly patient and let the blocks develop in front of you, before rushing ahead.